All-Laser Vision Correction and IntraLase Custom LASIK

 How does Wavefront work?

-At the heart of "custom" LASIK procedures is the aberrometer, such as the VISX WaveScan™ wavefront measurement system.
+At the heart of Custom LASIK procedures is the aberrometer, such as the iDesign Advantage wavefront measurement system.

-By adopting technology originally developed for high-powered telescopes, wavefront measurements identify and quantify imperfections in an individual's eye 25 times more precisely than the standard methods used for eyeglasses and contact lenses.
+By adopting technology originally developed for high-powered telescopes ( James Webb Space Telescope), wavefront measurements identify and quantify imperfections in an individual's eye 25 times more precisely than the standard methods used for eyeglasses and contact lenses.

 Ideally in a perfect eye, all light would come to an exact point of focus on the back of the eye at the retina and bounce straight back out in a perfectly flat plane.
 In reality, all eyes have some degree of simple and complex imperfections.

-Wavefront measures light that is reflected from the back of your eye out onto a wavefront analyzer.
-This Wavescan system separates the broad light into individual points of light that can be measured on a microscopic level.
+Wavefront devices measures light that is reflected from the back of your eye out onto a wavefront analyzer.
+This iDesign system separates the broad light into individual points of light that can be measured on a microscopic level.
 Mathematical formulas account for the "errors" at the corneal plane for each point.
 The result is a generated map or "fingerprint" of that individual eye's optical system.
+The iDesign system allows doctors to detect details of the eye that were never able to be seen before.
 This data guides the laser to reshape the cornea for a truly customized treatment.